Venture Where Google Maps Hasn't

 This El Valle, Chocó, Colombia Travel Guide is one of our 4-Part Pacific Paradise series that uncovers all our favorite finds in this undiscovered corner of Colombia.

 El Valle, a town in the Chocó department of Colombia's Pacific Coast is so isolated that Google hasn't even bothered mapping its streets!

 Look for yourself if you don't believe me.
 Google hasn't even mapped out the "highway" between it and Bahía Solano's airport 13 kilometers to the north.

 But just because Google's mappers haven't bothered to visit El Valle doesn't mean you shouldn't.
 Quite the opposite.

 Offering activities ranging from diving into jungle and beachside waterfalls to saving turtles to eating fresh fish to surfing to relaxing on the beach, there are tons of things to do in El Valle.

 El Valle, Chocó Travel Guide Outline

-Since Google won’t do it, we picked up the slack and sketched out a map of El Valle, Colombia ourselves.
-We’ve also pinpointed all the highlights and things to do in El Valle that we mention in this guide.
+Since Google won't do it, we picked up the slack and sketched out a map ourselves.
+We've also pinpointed all the highlights and things to do in El Valle that we mention in this guide.

-Internet is scarce in El Valle, so before you go make sure to download it on your phone.
-Click here to follow our simple instructions for how to do so on Google Maps.
+Internet is scarce in El Valle, so before you go make sure to download this map on your phone.
+Our Google Maps tips post has the simple instructions.

 Things to Do in El Valle, Chocó